 impact resistant structural steel used in heavy machinery

-🔹 What Is Impact Resistant Steel?
+I. What is Impact Resistant Steel?

 Impact resistant steel refers to a category of high-strength steels specifically designed to absorb energy during sudden force or deformation without fracturing.
 These steels typically feature enhanced toughness, ductility, and hardness, making them capable of resisting cracks, dents, and catastrophic failure.

-Unlike standard carbon steels, impact-resistant grades are often tested using Charpy V-Notch impact testing, which measures their ability to absorb energy at various temperatures (including as low as -20°C or even -50°C).
+Unlike standard carbon steels, impact-resistant grades are often tested using Charpy V-Notch impact testing, which measures their ability to absorb energy at various temperatures, including as low as -20°C or even -50°C.

-🔹 Why Use High Impact Resistant Steel?
+II.
+Why Use High Impact Resistant Steel?

 Choosing high impact resistant steel is essential when components face: